 Your credit cards

-The average credit card interest rate is almost 23%, according to the Federal Reserve Bank of St. Louis.
+The average credit card interest rate is more than 22%, according to the Federal Reserve Bank of St. Louis.
+That's down from a 2024 peak but still near 30-year highs.
 You can avoid those interest charges and late fees on top of them by paying your balance in full and on time each billing cycle.
 If that’s not possible, make a plan for paying down your debt so the interest doesn’t keep piling up.
 Also, check whether you’re getting charged an annual fee—and whether the rewards are worth it.
 Or you can look for a cash-back credit card with no annual fee.
 Fidelity has one, and it won’t charge you a foreign transaction fee for purchases abroad either.

 Your taxes